-The haematocrit effect with fluid-fluid levels is the result by layering of heavier cellular elements of blood located dependent to liquid supernatant may be seen on CT or MRI.
+The haematocrit effect with fluid-fluid levels is the result by layering of heavier cellular elements of blood located dependent to liquid supernatant, and may be seen on CT or MRI.
 It is most frequently seen in the setting of anticoagulation therapy or coagulopathy.

 - 1. Haaga JR, Boll D. CT and MRI of the whole body.
 Mosby.
 (2009) ISBN:0323053750.
 Read it at Google Books - Find it at Amazon